iaincollins/iaincollins/README.md

 # 💼 Recent Work

-My recent work has been leading multiple teams and projects for news and media organizations and with government projects and NGOs, including for BBC News Labs, The Economist and Reach/TrinityMirror (the UK's largest commercial news publisher) on engineering culture, ways of working and overseeing replatforming, analytics and machine learning projects.
+My recent work has been leading multiple teams and projects for news and media organizations and with government projects and NGOs, including for BBC News Labs, The Economist and Reach/TrinityMirror (the UK's largest commercial news publisher) on web products and services, engineering culture, ways of working and overseeing replatforming, analytics and machine learning projects.

 I still enjoy designing and building things, but I'm usually contributing more leading and support engineering teams, product owners, delivery managers and stakeholders/customers in delivering great products and services.